likejimba/frcnn-cad/WeeklyMeetings.md

 # Meeting of 3/24/2021
+Updates: KI printing with NaBr; prepping calcs and MC-GPU mass for 2AFC

+## 1. Phantom printing
+a.
+Inserted spiculated mass #9 into NaBr hetero dense phantom and vary print params: <br>
+        -     Sizes 6, 7, 8 mm <br>
+        -     Ink density 100%, 90%, 80% <br>
+b.
+Ordered drying rack

+## 2. Virtual Lesion pipeline
+a.
+High separation between spiculated and lobular classes.
+Results on github. <br>

+## 3. Observer Study
+a.
+Converting ROIs for 2AFC Study - tiff to DICOM
+b.
+Masses from MC-GPU, Calcs from Hologic system

+## 4. Admin
+a.
+Uploading guides and SOPs

+## To do:
+1.

+# Meeting of 3/12/2021
+Updates: KI printing with NaBr; alternative bromium/indigo dyes found; CAD malignancy scales with lesion density

+## 1. Phantom printing
+a.
+Epson printer: Print with KI successful, but streaky.
+Many head cleanings have not fixed it.
+Initializing new printer <br>
+b.
+Will insert spiculated mass #9 into NaBr hetero dense phantom and vary print params: <br>
+        -     Sizes 6, 7, 8 mm <br>
+        -     Ink density 100%, 90%, 80% <br>
+    Ultimate KI concentration/density/attenuation will depend on how visible the spicules are, so we should optimize printing for spiculated masses first, then print lobular       masses <br>
+c.
+Roland printer: Tyrion purple causes sediment.
+Explore additional pigment dyes for DEG diethyl ether inks <br>

+## 2. Virtual Lesion pipeline
+a.
+Mass classes: spiculated and lobular @ 1.56, 1.26, 1.06 mg/cc density <br>
+b.
+Server downtime caused delays.
+Getting MC-GPU results for 4 new lob masses @ 1.26 mg/cc, Spiculated masses 9, 10 @ 1.26 mg/cc <br>
+c.
+High separation between spiculated and lobular classes.
+Will serve as baseline and justification for mass selection for printing <br>

+## 3. Observer Study
+a.
+Additional metalic stickers ordered, checked in on PurchD status <br>
+b.
+Independently ordered 3M tape sheets, arrived.
+Will use next time in lab

+### To Do:
+1.c.
+Test DEG diethyl ether ink solubility with a few more inks before moving to inkjet attempts.
+If they both fail, move on.
+New inks found and selected based on safety, number of bromine attoms, and price per gram.
+Order new bromine dye inks: <br>
+ - ciba blue <br>
+ - VAT orange 1 <br>
+ - 5,7-Dibromo-1-indanone <br>
+ - 4-Bromoindole   <br>
+2. Do pilot study with MC-GPU mass data @1.26 mg/cc, comparing lobular vs spiculated discrimination <br>
+3. Image calc templates in NaBr printed phantom.
+Do pilot study for discrimination in 10 mm vs 20 mm cluster sizes. <br>
+4.

+# Meeting of 3/24/2021
 Updates: KI printing with NaBr; alternative bromium/indigo dyes found; CAD malignancy scales with lesion density

 ## 1. Phantom printing